polterguy/lizzie/docs/introduction.md

 {
     public static void Main(string[] args)
     {
-        // Some inline Lizzie code.
+        // Some inline Lizzie code
         var code = "foo()";

-        // Creating a lambda function from our code. var function = Compiler.Compile<MainClass>(new Tokenizer(new LizzieTokenizer()), code);
+        // Creating a lambda function from our code var function = Compiler.Compile<MainClass>(new Tokenizer(new LizzieTokenizer()), code);

-        // Creating an instance of our class, which we can bind to our code. var context = new MainClass();

-        // Creating a binder, and adding the 'foo' function to it. var binder = new Binder<MainClass>();
+        // Creating a binder, and adding the 'foo' function to it var binder = new Binder<MainClass>();
         binder["foo"] = new Function<MainClass>((ctx, binder2, arguments) => {
             Console.WriteLine("Hello World");
             return null;
         });

-        // Evaluates our Lizzie code making sure we bind it to our instance. function(context, binder);
+        // Evaluates our Lizzie code making sure we bind it to our instance function(new MainClass(), binder);

         // Waiting for user input.
         Console.Read();